Frequently Asked Questions

 What insurance plans are accepted?

-I currently accept Blue Cross Blue Shield.
-Self-pay sessions are $90/session.
+I am currently self-pay only, but I give a super bill to file for insurance.
 I also offer a free 15 minute phone consult for new clients.